FormidableLabs/react-native-ama/website/guidelines/headers.md

 Without a heading, screen reader users navigating by header have no entry point and must read the entire screen linearly.
 Mark the primary screen title as `accessibilityRole="header"`.

-### Don't skip heading levels

-Use heading hierarchy to reflect the actual structure of the content.
-Jumping from a top-level heading straight to a third-level sub-heading confuses users who rely on heading order to build a mental map of the page.

 ### Add a screen-reader-only header when the design has no visible title

 If the screen design has no visible heading, add a `<Text>` element that is visually hidden but accessible: